 You experience slow performance in rendering of the VMware Site Recovery UI in Internet Explorer 11 and Edge browsers.

 - Unsupported version errors appear on every refresh operation in the Site Recovery Manager 6.5 user interface

 If you have Site Recovery Manager 6.5 and Site Recovery Manager 8.x registered under the same Platform Services Controller or under federated PSCs, you get

 unsupported versionerrors on every refresh operation in the Site Recovery Manager 6.5 UI.

-- NEW You can access the ability to resize virtual machine disks replicated by vSphere Replication, if you have disaster recovery protection between two VMware Cloud on AWS SDDCs of version 1.9.
-This ability is not fully supported and has known limitations.
+- NEW The ability to resize virtual machine disks replicated by vSphere Replication on a VMware Cloud on AWS SDDCs of version 1.9, or on your on-premises datacenter on vSphere 7.0 and vSphere Replication version below 8.3, is not fully supported and has known limitations

 If you plan to use the ability to resize virtual disks, you might encounter the following known limitations:

 - When the replicated disk is resized, vSphere Replication 8.2.x automatically resizes the corresponding replica disk on the recovery site.
 During the process of resizing the replica disks, the replica disks are not in a consistent state and the replication is not recoverable during that time.
 Depending on the size of the delta to sync (generated on the protected VM in the meantime) and the network bandwidth, the duration of the non-recoverable period might vary.